ovh/docs/pages/web/emails/diagnostic_headers/guide.en-gb.md

 	for &lt;john@mydomain.ovh>; Wed, 30 Jun 2021 13:12:40 +0000 (UTC)
 </code></pre>

-  *Here the email was sent from server mxplan7.mail.ovh.net to server mo3005.mail-out.ovh.net on 30 June 2021 at 13:12:40 (Time zone UTC)*
+  *Here the email was sent from server mxplan7.mail.ovh.net to server mo3005.mail-out.ovh.net on 30 June 2021 at 13:12:40 (time zone UTC)*

 - The `Return-Path` field corresponds to the return address when the message failed to be sent. the return address is usually the one that sent the shipment.